Tullamareena: Burning down Melbourne's first jail

 Tullamarine and his companion Jin Jin were soon after imprisoned in Melbourne's first gaol which was located next to the commissariat storehouse in Collins Street.
 While in jail, Tullamarine and Jin Jin were able to obtain a firestick by deception and set alight their wooden and thatch cell.
 The fire collapsed a wall through which they made an escape.
 The fire completely destroyed both the gaol and the commissariat store, together with most of the supplies housed within the latter building.

 William Lonsdale, the first Police magistrate of Melbourne wrote in a letter to the colonial secretary on 26 April 1838 concerning the fire and Tullamarine's escape:

 "some of the blacks had set the gaol on fire...for the purpose of liberating the three who were confined...describing how the gaol was set fire to, he says that the other black who was confined with him got a long piece of reed which he thrust through an opening in the partition between the place where he was confined in and the guard room, and after lighting the reed by the guard's candle he drew it back and set fire to the thatch roof.
 The two blacks got off but one was afterwards retaken, viz.
 Jin Jin.
 This affair is much to be regretted, keeping up as it undoubtedly will the public alarm and agitation regarding the blacks."

 Jin Jin was recaptured, but Tullamarine managed to hide-out and take refuge with some of his kin in the Dandenong Ranges.
 However, Tullamarine was eventually found and taken into custody.
 After a police investigation, both Tullamarine and Jin Jin were committed to trial and shipped to Sydney.
 The trial, though, was subsequently not proceeded with, and the two men were returned to Melbourne and released.
 No further mention of Tullamarine is present in the historical record.

 Legacy

-The Melbourne suburb of Tullamarine, the Tullamarine Airport and the Tullamarine Freeway are all named after him.
+The Melbourne suburb of Tullamarine is named after him.
 Historically, the Parish of Tullamarine was also named in his honour.